yugabyte/yugabyte-db/docs/content/v2024.2/explore/going-beyond-sql/connection-mgr-ysql.md

 ### YugabyteDB Anywhere

-{{<tags/feature/tp>}}You can use built-in connection pooling with universes deployed using YugabyteDB Anywhere.
-Refer to [Create universe](../../../yugabyte-platform/create-deployments/create-universe-multi-zone/#advanced-configuration).
+{{<tags/feature/tp>}}To use built-in connection pooling with universes deployed using YugabyteDB Anywhere, turn on the **Connection pooling** option when [creating](../../../yugabyte-platform/create-deployments/create-universe-multi-zone/#advanced-configuration) or [modifying](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-connection-pooling) a universe.
 When managing universes using YugabyteDB Anywhere, do not set connection pooling options using flags.

 ## Configuration